 “The Inn’s history holds enormous appeal to visitors,” says Noreen Martin, owner, and CEO of Martin Resorts, which counts the Paso Robles Inn among its portfolio of fine properties.
 “We wanted to frame that history with an up-to-date look and contemporary Paso Robles flair.”

-“To those intent on pleasure and desire to recuperate amidst rural quiet, pleasant surroundings, first-class accommodations, excellent attendance and a marvelous climate both summer and winter, there is no sanitarium or pleasure resort on the Pacific Coast that can offer the advantages and inducements possessed by a sojourn at the El Paso de Robles Hotel.”
+“Fo that intent on pleasure and desire to recuperate amidst rural quiet, pleasant surroundings, first-class accommodations, excellent attendance, and a marvelous climate both summer and winter, there is no sanitarium or pleasure resort on the Pacific Coast that can offer the advantages and inducements possessed by a sojourn at the El Paso de Robles Hotel.”
 So reads a promotion of the Paso Robles Inn by its original owners, James Blackburn and Drury James, from 1888.

 Paso Robles Inn Steakhouse